bkuhn/talks/Open-World-Forum-2012/Keynote/owf-keynote.markdown

 % Funding &amp; Promoting Software Freedom Development via Non-Profits
 % Bradley M. Kuhn
-% Wednesday 29 August 2012
+% Friday 12 October 2012

-# Who Am I?
+# My Background

 + President and Executive Director of Software Freedom Conservancy.

 + A 501(c)(3) not-for-profit charity dedicated to promoting, advancing, defending, and developing Free, Libre and Open Source Software.
+     - Roughly akin to 1901 Associations (but some differences).

 + And, yes, I used to work for the FSF &hellip;
-     + &hellip; and I'm still friends with RMS and on FSF's Board.
+     + &hellip; and I'm still on FSF's Board of Directors.

-# A Brief Non-Profit Free Software History
+# Non-Profit Free Software History

 <img src="rms-80s-scaled.png" align="right" />